 Welcome to Typeform!
-It’s an easy to use tool for collecting data, feedback and more.
-We want to make conversational data collection as easy as possible – this article shows you the basics.
+It’s an easy-to-use tool for collecting data, feedback, and more.
+We want to make data collection as easy and conversational as possible – this article shows you the basics.

 You can also choose to save manually, which is ideal if you want to edit your typeform after you’ve shared it, so people don’t see your changes until they are ready.
 Simply click Saved in the top right of the screen, and you can toggle auto-save on or off: